-Recently I had an application that needed a LIFO rather than a FIFO.
+Recently, I had an application that needed a LIFO rather than a FIFO.
 Where FIFO stands for “first in first out”, LIFO stands for “”last in first out”.
-LIFOs are not as common as FIFOs but they are used whenever you need to remember something you are currently working on and start on something new.
+LIFOs are not as common as FIFOs but, they are used whenever you need to remember something you are currently working on and start on something new.
 When the new thing is done, you can go back to what it was you were doing before you were interrupted.
-Due to the sequential nature of software, LIFOs are used a lot in processors as parameter or return “stacks”, and the write operations is called a “push” and the read operation is a “pop”.
+Due to the sequential nature of software, LIFOs are used a lot in processors as parameter or return “stacks”, and the write operation is called a “push” and the read operation is a “pop”.

 A simple implementation

 At first blush, implementing a LIFO should be pretty much the same as implementing a FIFO.
 You have a read pointer and a write pointer and a dual port RAM.
 Here is a LIFO figure with two entries:

 You can see that we will read from Location 2 if necessary, and we will write to Location 3.
 However, unlike a FIFO, a pop operation will affect the write pointer, and worse yet, it will affect the write pointer before the write takes place.
 In this example, if we were to perform a pop and push operation simultaneously, then we would need to write to Location 2 after doing the read.
 Afterwards, the read and write pointers would have the same values as before.